3Play Media

 what did i do?

-I led the redesign vision for the service order form to decrease support dependency and reduce ordering errors.
+I led the redesign vision for the service order form to reduce support tickets and order errors.

 what did i do?

-I led the redesign vision for the service order form to decrease support dependency and reduce ordering errors.
+I led the redesign vision for the service order form to reduce support tickets and order errors.

 USER INTERVIEWS